Dropping or Withdrawing Classes

 Your financial aid and scholarships may be affected by changes in your class schedule.
 Look through the scenarios below and visit your My Aid Dashboard and Scholarship Summary to review your financial aid before making a decision.
 Keep in mind that your Satisfactory Academic Progress (SAP) may be affected as well.

 If you receive a Pell Grant for spring and/or summer terms, dropping your classes may result in having to pay back Pell Grant money, depending on the timing.
 If you drop all of your summer classes before the end of spring term, you will pay back all of your summer Pell.
 If you drop all of your summer classes after spring term ends, you may need to pay back all of your summer Pell AND some of your spring Pell as well.
-Call 801-422-7075 to schedule an appointment with an Enrollment Services Counselor for assistance in determining the consequences of dropping and withdrawing from spring and summer courses.
+Contact Enrollment Services to schedule an appointment with an Enrollment Services Counselor for assistance in determining the consequences of dropping and withdrawing from spring and summer courses.